top of page

 13. In what specific order are the New Testament Bible books arranged?

 a.
-New Testament books are arranged by the dates they were written.
+The books are arranged by the dates they were written.

 c.
-The arrangement is based on the purpose of the subject matter, which includes the Gospel, history, letters, and prophecy.
+The arrangement is based on the purpose of the subject matter.

-The New Testament is arranged according to the respective purposes of its books.
+The New Testament books are arranged according to the

 14. What is written in the book of Psalms?